When it's too hot to cook, just rev up the blender and make some very cool summer soups. Here are some of our favorites.

 This is the recipe for "killer, end-of-summer, super-sweet tomatoes," says Chef John.
 "There just isn't any substitute, so happy hunting, and I hope you find some so you give this a try."

 Other Cold Vegetable Soups

-- VIDEO: How to Make Cold Cucumber Soup
+This video shows you How to Make Cold Cucumber Soup.

-Vichyssoise is another cold savory soup that has enjoyed decades of popularity.
-It was created by a French chef, Louis Diat, at New York’s Ritz-Carlton Hotel in 1917.
 Made of pureed potatoes and leeks, and enriched with a swirl of cream before serving, vichyssoise is easy to prepare and makes any meal feel like a special occasion.
+"This classic is elegant in its simplicity," says Miss Fuzzy.
+"But the choice of ingredients is critical.
+Avoid lower quality, pre-processed or packaged ingredients."

 Refreshing fruit soups are a delightful way to begin or end a summer meal.
 Berry and stone fruit soups are traditional in Scandinavia and Eastern Europe.
 These soups are a perfect balance of sweet and tart flavors.
 Berry soups are often accented with a touch of wine and a splash of cream or sour cream.
 Fresh lemon juice is often used to brighten the flavors of the fruit.
 Garnish pureed soups with whole berries or sliced fruit and a dollop of creme fraiche or sour cream.

 "This was absolutely delicious.
 A wonderful combination of sweet and spicy," says Betsey Norland.

 - Take a refreshing dip into our entire collection of cold soup recipes.